 3. Get fresh air every day.
 Sit on a chair on the porch for a few minutes by yourself.
 Once your obstetrician clears you, take some short walks with the stroller when weather permits.
 Take your baby with you on some jaunts around the neighborhood, but try to head out solo from time to time, too, so you have moments to take care of yourself as you learn to take care of a little one.
 Even five-minute breaks from your environment can help you feel less trapped and more sane.

 4. Keep your mind active.
 It's tempting to spend hours and hours watching Netflix when you're a new mom, but you'll be happier and healthier in the long run if you use some of your time in quarantine on intellectually stimulating activities.
 Start listening to that new podcast series you just couldn't squeeze into your busy life pre-baby.
 Journal.
 Read a good book.
-Decide now is the moment you'll finally learn about wildlife in Africa, or interior decorating or calligraphy.
+Decide now is the moment you'll finally learn about the history of Venice's canals, or try some crossword puzzles or calligraphy.
 Choosing to engage your mind in times when the minutes and days all seem to run together is an integral part of staving off boredom and is also good for your mental health.

 It can be challenging to feel confident about how to keep your family safe when you have a newborn.
 The coronavirus pandemic adds an extra layer of anxiety for many new moms and dads.
 Still, many of the current social distancing precautions fall in line with what pediatricians recommend for new babies, even under normal circumstances.